Your money-making expert. Financial journalist, TV and radio personality.

 No matter what kind of business you run from you shed, you’re going to need electricity.
 Unless you’re a qualified electrician or have a natural affinity for these sorts of things, it’s probably best to get professional help.
 After all, you don’t want ongoing power troubles to interrupt your work or, even worse, an unfortunate accident to cast a shadow over your new venture.

-Unless you’re running something like a yoga studio (mentioned earlier), installing heating/air-con is more of a nice-to-have.
+Unless you’re running something like a yoga studio, installing heating/air-con is more of a nice-to-have.
 For most businesses a heater will do the job in winter and a fan in summer.

 If you’re running any desk-based business, you’ll definitely need an internet connection.
 However, if the whole idea is to escape distractions, you may want to avoid it altogether.

-Of course, you’re going to need to kit your shed out fully in order to run whatever your business happens to be as professionally as possible.
-So, if you’re using it as the base for your catering enterprise/pop-up restaurant, you’ll need a safe, clean and spacious kitchen setup.
-If you’re designing and sewing wedding dresses, you’ll need a large sewing table, good lighting and plenty of storage space fabrics and the like.
+Of course, you’re going to need to kit your shed out fully in order to your business.
+So, if you’re using it as the base for your catering enterprise, you’ll need a safe, clean and spacious kitchen setup.
+If you’re designing and sewing wedding dresses, you’ll need a large sewing table, good lighting and plenty of storage space for fabrics.

 Finally, if you’re going to be running any sort of retail/catering/food/beverage business from your home, you may need to check with your local authority about any zoning regulations.
 Also, if you’re going to be working with food at all you will need to comply with health and safety regulations, as well as apply for certain licenses.
 The Food Standards Agency has a comprehensive start-up document to help you out.